 Understanding United States Oil Fund's Unusual Options Activity

-On Friday, shares of United States Oil Fund (NYSE:USO) saw unusual options activity.
-After the option alert, the stock price moved up to $50.8.
+Shares of United States Oil Fund (NYSE:USO) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $50.27.

 - Option Type: SWEEP